jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 ## Context
 Our Production AWS RDS databases are not configured for high availablity.
 There exists a few ways to provide HA on RDS instances.
 We cover those in this document with the goal of choosing an offering that aligns with AWS archtectural best practices.

-1. Use the RDS Multi AZ Service
+1. Use the RDS Multi AZ
-2. Use RDS read replicas
+2. Use RDS Rread Replicas
 3. Migrate to Aurora RDS Service

 ### Distinguishing between HA and DR: